Jerrie Hurd

 Concept:

 What happens when our lives don’t turn out like the stories we’ve heard?
-Where to we turn when our long-claimed legacy is too much, doesn’t fit current circumstances, or gets in the way of discovering who we are, as opposed to who our family expects us to be.
+Where to we turn when our long-claimed legacy is too much, doesn’t fit current circumstances, or gets in the way of discovering who we really are, as opposed to who our family expects us to be.
 Those heard-them-a-hundred-times stories can be as full of minefields as wisdom.

 This is a book that goes beyond one family and their place in American history.
 It is about how story can help us find firm footing amid the chaos of change.
 It is a love-poem to storytellers, a roadmap to roots, an exercise in finding home.
 It is about taking control of one’s life and one’s story and how to recognize real wisdom in the modern mobile world.